KirillHit/camera_calibration_tools/README.md

 * [Qt](https://www.qt.io/) – cross-platform C++ GUI framework
 * [OpenCV](https://opencv.org/) – computer vision and image processing
 * [Ceres Solver](https://ceres-solver.org/) – nonlinear least squares optimization

-## Acknowledgements

-This project was carried out with the support of and for the needs of [TASURT](https://tasurt.ru/).